 Greg Monroe declares for NBA draft, leaves Georgetown after two seasons

-Characterizing himself as mentally and physically ready for the next step, Georgetown's Greg Monroe said Saturday that he'll declare himself eligible for the 2010 NBA draft, bringing to an end his star turn for the Hoyas after two seasons.
+Georgetown's sophomore center Greg Monroe intends to declare himself eligible for the 2010 NBA draft, the player confirmed Saturday, bringing to an end his star turn for the Hoyas after two seasons.

-The decision comes one month after Georgetown's promising season ended with a stunning first-round loss to Ohio in the NCAA tournament.
-Asked immediately after that game whether it would be his last for Georgetown, Monroe said it was not.
-But after taking time to reflect and discuss his options with family members and Hoyas Coach John Thompson III, the 6-foot-11, 247-pound Monroe, who is widely considered an NBA lottery pick, decided otherwise.
+Asked in the immediate aftermath whether it was his last game for Georgetown, Monroe said it was not.
+But after time to reflect to and evaluate his options, the 6-11, 247-pound center, widely considered an NBA lottery pick, decided otherwise.

-Monroe is expected to join Wesley Johnson, the Big East player of the year from Syracuse; national player of the year Evan Turner of Ohio State; and Kentucky's John Wall in being among the top 10 players chosen.
+Monroe is expected to join Big East player of the year Wesley Johnson of Syracuse, national player of the year Evan Turner of Ohio State and Kentucky's John Wall, among others, in being among the top 10 players chosen.

 Monroe started 65 consecutive games for Georgetown but leaves the Hilltop never having won an NCAA tournament game.
-He also leaves as a more complete and assertive player yet, at 19, a teenager in a man's body.
+He also leaves a more complete player and more assertive one (his selflessness and passivity being the chief rap against him), yet, at 19, a teenager in a man's body.

 In Monroe's freshman year, Georgetown lost to Baylor in the first round of the NIT.
 He was honored as the Big East rookie of the year, nonetheless, having averaged 12.7 points and 6.5 rebounds per game.

 Monroe improved his stat line this year, averaging 16.1 points and 9.6 rebounds for the resurgent Hoyas (23-11).
 Along the way, he managed 13 double-doubles and was named to the first team all-Big East Squad.